-A good many people work after hours at home or spend a portion of their week working remotely.
-Quite often they use their own equipment for this, especially if our work computer is a desktop or removing their laptop from the office poses a security risk.
-If is this case for you, it’s likely that you could claim a portion of your personal computer costs as a deduction on your tax return.
+A good many of us work after hours at home or spend a portion of our week working remotely.
+Quite often we use our own equipment for this, especially if our work computer is a desktop or removing their laptop from the office poses a security risk.
+If is this case for you, it’s likely you could claim a portion of your personal computer costs as a deduction on your tax return.